activatedgeek/blog/site/contents/people/th/adages-quotes.md

 - _If it can't be measured, it becomes politics._
 - _If I had asked people what they wanted, they would have said faster horses._ -Henry Ford
 - _E pur si muove_ (And yet it moves) - Galileo Galilei
+- _Truth emerges more readily from error than from confusion_ - Francis Bacon